drewsmith/drewsmith.github.io/_posts/2018-04-06-Profiling_Node.md

   reason: 'heap growth over 5 consecutive GCs (20s) - 11.67 mb/hr' }
 ```

-Unfortantely, this is more a symptom or warning than a cause.
+Unfortantely, this identifies issues that are more a symptom or warning than a cause.

 ## Node Inspector